zulalidou/NotepadSharp/README.md

 # NotepadSharp

-A free, light-weight, and useful/practical word processor.
+A free, light-weight, and practical text-editor.